- In Colosseum City Pass Omnia Card

 Before I give a final verdict about whether it’s worth buying the Omnia Vatican & Rome Card, let’s take a look at some of the figures.

-Remember, the card also includes substantial discounts on various tours and events.
-You can find a complete list here.
+Remember, the Omnia Card also includes substantial discounts on various tours and events.
+You can find a complete list here on this page.

 Is Omnia Card worth it?